 The proposed amendment could, under certain circumstances, have an anti-takeover effect.
 The availability for issuance of additional shares of Common Stock or rights to purchase such shares could enable the Board to render a change in control more difficult or discourage an attempt by a party to obtain control of American Superconductor by tender offer or other means.
-The issuance of shares of Common Stock in a public or private sale, merger or similar transaction would increase the number of outstanding shares entitled to vote, increase the number of votes required to approve a change of control of the company and dilute the interest of a party attempting to obtain control of the company.
-Any such issuance could deprive stockholders of benefits that could result from an attempt to obtain control of the company, such as the realization of a premium over the market price that such an attempt could cause.
+The issuance of shares of Common Stock in a public or private sale, merger or similar transaction would increase the number of outstanding shares entitled to vote, increase the number of votes required to approve a change of control of the company and dilute the interest of a party attempting to obtain control of the company, such as the realization of a premium over the market price that such an attempt could cause.
 Moreover, the issuance of additional shares to persons friendly to the Board could make it more difficult to remove incumbent officers and directors from office even if the change were favorable to stockholders generally.
 The Board is not aware of any pending or threatened efforts to obtain control of the company, and the Board has no present intent to authorize the issuance of additional shares of Common Stock to discourage such efforts if they were to arise.